Minnesota State Community and Technical College

 You can complete your studies in less time and for less total cost if you come well prepared for college-level work, especially by taking math, English, science and social studies classes every year in high school.
 Also, some programs of study require more math and science, so your high school preparation makes a difference.

 Apply early in 12th grade.
 That increases your chances of being admitted to the specific program you want when you enter college.
 Some programs are more popular than others and fill early.

 Opportunity, choice, excellence

 You’ll find lots of program choices and the top-quality education you want at an affordable cost.
-Personal attention from faculty and staff, real-world experiences and outstanding student support services all focus on helping you succeed.
+Personal attention from expert faculty and experienced staff, real-world experiences and outstanding student support services all focus on helping you succeed.
 Be inspired and challenged as you discover your future career.

 - Associate in Applied Science

 Tuition and Fees (2012-2013): $5,360